-Infrastructure is a major priorities that directly impact economic development.
+Infrastructure is a major priority that directly impacts economic development.

 Utility systems need to deliver consistent quality and reliability, even if they are not controlled by the City of Manor.

 The demands for infrastructure improvements may deter improvements to quality of life like parks, libraries and recreation centers.